zaphosting/docs/docs/abioticfactor-server-savegames.md

 ### Automatic Backup

 We also provide an option to automatically backup your Savegame (and configuration file) directly through our webinterface.
 Simply head over to your game server's webinterface and go to the **Tools->Backups** section.
 Here you can configure a variety of options to schedule automatic backups for your server.
 We provide you with 10gb free backup storage which your backups will be stored in.
-For further information regarding backups, have a look at our dedicated [Backups](gameserver-backups.md) for this topic.
+For further information regarding backups, have a look at our dedicated [Backups](gameserver-backups.md) guide for this topic.

 ## Uploading Savegame